-Canada mobile technology news, review and how-to's | MobileSyrup
+Rogers details plan to implement Comcasts' IPTV X1 technology in early 2018 | MobileSyrup

 “We’ve seen growing desire of other operators to leverage the industry-leading innovations we’ve created at Comcast,” said Neil Smit, president and chief executive Officer, Comcast cable, at the time of Rogers’ initial announcement.
 “Comcast is excited to bring the experiences of the award-winning X1 platform to Rogers’ customers in Canada.”

-In order to power this IPTV initiative, Rogers says it plans to bring customers a new DOCSIS 3.1 Wi-Fi gateway capable of delivering internet at 9 gigabits per second over Wi-Fi.
+In order to power this IPTV initiative, Rogers has already launched a new DOCSIS 3.1 Wi-Fi gateway capable of delivering internet at 9 gigabits per second over Wi-Fi.

 Finally, Rogers says that over the course of 2017 it has plans to continue enhancing its current digital cable offerings, including broadcasting more content in 4K.